beejjorgensen/bgpython/src/bgpython_chapter_04_toolintro.md

 This is your canvas!
 This is where the magic happens!

-Type the following into your editor (the line numbers, below, are for reference only and shouldn't be typed in):
+Type [flx[the following|hello.py]] into your editor (the line numbers, below, are for reference only and shouldn't be typed in):

 ``` {.py .numberLines}
 print("Hello, world!")